fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zoto-kufiarabic.md

-## Coto Kufi Arabic
+## Zoto Kufi Arabic

-Coto Kufi Arabic is a design for the Arabic script.
+Zoto Kufi Arabic is a design for the Arabic script.

 It contains 762 glyphs and 10 OpenType features, and supports 473 characters from the Unicode blocks: Arabic, Arabic Presentation Forms-B, Arabic Presentation Forms-A, Arabic Supplement.